zengarv/FacialEmotionDetector/README.md

 ## Attempt 2: Using Transfer Learning (Unfinished)
 The MobileNetv2 was used as a base model and batch-learning was attempted to load data into the model.
 However, the training remains incomplete as it was hit with insufficient resources error.

+### Scope for further improvement:
+- Implementing Batch Learning
+- Using other/better pre-trained models like ResNetv3_large
+- Increasing the epochs for which the model is trained on
+- Implementing checkpoints and graphing model performance during training